Second Avenue Subway: Phase 2

 Phase 2 will extend the line north from the 96th Street station to the Harlem–125th Street subway station at Lexington Avenue.
 North of 120th Street, it will be constructed through the use of TBMs.
 The TBM Launch Box will be located between 118th Street and 120th Street on Second Avenue.
-The TBMs will head north under Second Avenue from 120th Street before turning slightly east to curve under the East River Houses, turning west on 125th Street, crossing Lexington Avenue, before ending either 325 feet east of Lenox Avenue or 275 feet to the west of Lenox Avenue to accommodate storage tracks.
+The TBMs will head north under Second Avenue from 120th Street before turning slightly east to curve under the Wagner Houses, turning west on 125th Street, crossing Lexington Avenue, before ending either 325 feet east of Lenox Avenue or 275 feet to the west of Lenox Avenue to accommodate storage tracks.
 The tunnels near the 125th Street station would need to go through soft soil in addition to diving underneath the existing IRT Lexington Avenue Line.
 The soft-soil tunnels are in contrast to the hard-rock bored tunnels south of 92nd Street and the cut-and-cover tunnels north of that point (necessitated because Manhattan's rock profile drops sharply north of 92nd Street).
 The line is designed as to not preclude the construction of a station at Lenox Avenue and the extension of the line west along 125th Street.

 South of 120th Street, the line will utilize a tunnel section built during the 1970s, located between 110th Street and 120th Street.
 This section will have tracks and other essential equipment installed, like that of the rest of the line.
 Cut-and-cover will be used to connect the existing tunnel section to the bored section to the north (at 120th Street) and to the portion of the line already in operation to the south (at 105th Street) to maximize the use of the tunnel sections built in the 1970s.
 A bellmouth will be constructed to allow for a future extension to the Bronx at 118th Street.
 The storage tracks west of the 125th Street station would replace the storage tracks north of the 96th Street station, which would then be used in revenue service as part of Phase 2.

 The Harlem–125th Street subway station, planned as part of phase 2, would contain an intermodal transfer to Metro-North trains at Harlem–125th Street (pictured).

 A transfer will be constructed at the eastern end of the Second Avenue Subway's Harlem–125th Street station to connect to the IRT Lexington Avenue Line's 125th Street station.
 A new lower-level mezzanine will house the connection between the two stations, directly connecting to the downtown platform for Lexington Avenue service.
 The direct connection to the staircases to the upper level will be rebuilt.
 At the western end of the station, staircases will lead to Park Avenue, allowing passengers to walk to the Metro-North Railroad's Harlem–125th Street station.

 The station entrances for 106th Street and 116th Street will be located on the east side of Second Avenue so as to avoid utilities located on the west side of the street and to avoid potential adverse effects to the East Harlem Historic District.